HaydenS3/cse-569/fuzzing/logiops-fuzzing.md

 Fuzzing `__config_read` sounds difficult.
 I'm going to try fuzzing the `readfile` function to start.

-I've written `harness.cpp` just to see if I can compile the project through it rather than `logid.cpp`.
+I've written `/src/logid/harness.cpp` just to see if I can compile the project through it rather than `logid.cpp`.
 I've made changes to the logid `CMakeLists.txt` file for this.

 make is throwing this stinker:
 ```